datarootsio/terraform-provider-dagster/docs/data-sources/teams.md

 # dagster_teams (Data Source)

-Retrieve information about a Dagster Cloud teams.
+Retrieve information about one or more Dagster Cloud teams.

 ## Example Usage